matiasraisanen/food-fight/README.md

 ## Back end

 The back end is built and deployed using AWS Cloud Development Kit ([AWS CDK](https://aws.amazon.com/cdk/)), which lets the developer define the infrastructure as code.

 The benefit here is that making changes to deployed infrastructure is easy, as it can be done through code and without the need to use any slow GUI.

+CDK supports multiple programming languages, and I chose [TypeScript](https://www.typescriptlang.org/) as my language of choice.
+Its types bring some extra safety to writing complex web applications and lets me catch errors early.

 ## Front end